vocdoni/tutorials/voting-as-a-service/README.md

-# Introducing Governance as a Service
+# Introducing Voting as a Service

-Since the advent of crypto currencies and smart contracts, governance has been the perpetual next thing to come.
+Since the advent of cryptocurrencies and smart contracts, governance has been the perpetual next thing to come.
 However, using democracy to trigger binding actions on-chain has been limited to a few small communities where participants have had coins to spend on contract transactions.

 Today we are pleased to announce that decentralized governance can be a first class citizen within the crypto community.
 And indeed, it can be for any organization, in general.

 Since its inception, it seemed like the cryptospace was the natural entry point for Vocdoni.
 But the unexpected impact of covid throughout society has turned a long term dream into a must.

 If gathering thousands to vote on site is forbidden and massive offline voting is not viable, then electronic governance becomes the path to go.

 ## What is Vocdoni

 The goal of Vocdoni is to provide a mobile-first, open, decentralized, censorship resistant and end-to-end verifiable voting platform that anyone can run from a modest device.

-After two years of development, we have just started our early access program with a diverse set of organizations, providing them with a complete solution to manage communities and vote using a smart phone.
+After two years of development, we already provided dozens of organizations with a complete solution to manage communities and vote using a smartphone.

-In general, most of them already have their own management infrastructure and that is why we are moving towards a more flexible model, which we call Governance as a Service.
+But some organizations, have their own software stack to manage its organizational life and user base.
+That's why we want also to offer an alternative to connect our voting infrastructure via API, what we call Voting as a Service.

-You bring the community, we bring the governance platform.

-### A few use cases
-You may already know about [DAO's](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
-But with public gatherings restricted to 10 people in several countries, who else is likely to adopt Governance as a Service in the near future?

-- Stakeholders enforced by law to renew the board, validate the year's results and approve the new budget.
-- Cooperatives, political parties, labor unions or civic associations that must elect their delegates and conduct their general assembly.
-- City councils that do participatory budgeting.
-- Education centers that need to vote on their school council.
-- Entities where signatures are being collected for a vote of no confidence.

-These organizations don't specifically need blockchain based governance.
-However, despite the social distancing all of them need secure, auditable and verifiable decision making.
-And this is where decentralized governance becomes the perfect match.

-## The platform
+## The voting infrastructure

 Conducting secure voting processes is far from simple, and today we are only focusing on the first steps.
-Vocdoni is conceived as a set of decentralized components which can operate as a whole.
+Vocdoni is conceived as a set of decentralized components which can operate as a whole and can be accessed via the Vocdoni Platform or the API.

 - The Ethereum blockchain to declare organizations and their voting processes (Layer 1).
 - Decentralized metadata retrieved via IPFS.
-- The purpose-specific voting blockchain, where votes are validated and registered (Layer 2)
+- Vochain, the purpose-specific voting blockchain, where votes are validated and registered (Layer 2)
 - The public gateways, providing easy access to the decentralized components above.
 - The census registry (the user database to generate the census).

 Every single one of these components can be replaced by your own instances without any kind of vendor lock-in.

-If your organization already has an existing user database, Vocdoni's Governance as a Service is the best fit.

 ## How it works

 ### Before the process

 In Vocdoni, identities arise from cryptographic key pairs (ECDSA).
 When people are added to a database, their [public key](https://en.wikipedia.org/wiki/Public-key_cryptography) is registered.

 To create a voting process, the first step is to generate a snapshot of the census.
 The census consists of a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) with the [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography) of everyone who is eligible to vote.
 No personal data is involved.

-The census snapshot is then uploaded and pinned to a decentralized storage like [IPFS](https://ipfs.io), which ensures that everyone will be able to check it out.
+The census snapshot is then uploaded and pinned to a decentralized storage like [IPFS](https://ipfs.io/), which ensures that everyone will be able to check it out.

 Then the voting process details are declared on the [Ethereum](https://ethereum.org/en/developers/) [smart contract](https://en.wikipedia.org/wiki/Smart_contract), so that anyone with internet access can fetch them, get the metadata, get the location of the census, etc.

 ### During the process

 Using their private key and a [decentralized Gateway](https://docs.vocdoni.io/#/architecture/components/gateway), eligible voters can fetch a Merkle proof to prove that their key pair belongs to the census [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).
 They sign their vote envelope with the key above and submit it using whatever [Gateway](https://github.com/vocdoni/go-dvote#dvotenode) they like.
 Even their own.

-Votes are relayed to the custom voting blockchain, validated and included in the next block.
+Votes are relayed to the custom voting blockchain (Vochain), validated and included in the next block.

-As the process goes on, anyone with network access can listen for vote transactions, verify them by themselves or even use the [block explorer](https://explorer.vocdoni.net) to do it manually.
+As the process goes on, anyone with network access can listen for vote transactions, verify them by themselves or even use the [block explorer](https://explorer.vocdoni.net/) to do it manually.

 ### After the process

-When the vote is over, the oracle will trigger a process end transaction.
+When the voting process is over, the oracle will trigger a transaction to end it.
 At this point, the process will stop accepting valid votes and Gateways will be able to compute the scrutiny of the process.
 Even your own gateways can.

 Optionally, an oracle can read the final results and publish them on the smart contract where the process was created, so that results are notarized on the Ethereum blockchain.

 Since the process operates on an L2 sidechain, users don't even need to know about [metamask](https://metamask.io/), exchanges or [gas fees](https://etherscan.io/gastracker).
 All they do is open an app or a web site and use their keys (under the hood) to sign and submit a vote envelope.
 The governance infrastructure does the rest.

-## Get started
+## Get started with Voting as a Service

 Enough talk, let's see how you can create an entity and publish your first voting process.

 ### Entity creation

-Make sure you have [Node.js](https://nodejs.org) 12 installed on your computer.
+Make sure you have [Node.js](https://nodejs.org/) 12 installed on your computer.

 In an empty folder, create a `package.json` file by running

 ```
 $ npm init -y
 Wrote to /home/user/dev/governance-as-a-service/package.json: